|Firefighters from the 2024th Engneer Aviation Fire Fighting Platoon

 one of the duties preformed by the platoons.
 Fire training on the use of fire extinguishers was given to all base

-Personnel.
-(NFS) The two units met on the field of battle to match their firefighting skills against one another with
+(NFS) The two units met on the field of battle to match their firefighting skills against one another with ladder, hose

-ladder, hose and pumping evolutions.
+and pumping evolutions.
 EAFFPs came out on top in several of these events.
-Since many of the
+Since many of the EAFFPs were

-EAFFPs were stationed in England, with easy access to English towns, many platoon members found girlfriends,
+stationed in England, with easy access to English towns, many platoon members found girlfriends, dated and then

-dated and then married.
-As seen in the 1949 movie "12 O'Clock High" with Gregory Peck, several of the station
+married.
+As seen in the 1949 movie "12 O'Clock High" with Gregory Peck, several of the station personnel

-personnel managed to board aircraft and participate in a bombing mission over Germany.
-Several EAFFP
+managed to board aircraft and participate in a bombing mission over Germany.
+Several EAFFP Commanding

-Commanding Officers, wanting some "Combat Experience" also managed to get themselfs onboard aircraft heading
+Officers, wanting some "Combat Experience" also managed to get themselfs onboard aircraft heading to Germany

-equipment to meet the demands associated with combat firefighting.
-Foam tanks were mounted on Class 325 fire
+to meet the demands associated with combat firefighting.
+Foam tanks were mounted on Class 325 fire trucks as

-trucks as well as the M3A1 Decontaminating truck, and the foam tanks enlarged on the Class 135.
-Several EAFFPs
+well as the M3A1 Decontaminating truck, and the foam tanks enlarged on the Class 135.
+Several EAFFPs in

 nozzle.
 A shut off valve will be put on the foam tank.
 This will enable the use of either water or foam.
 Foam